GSG-K3/Art-Gallery/README.md

 ### User Story :
 #### Artist:
-- As an artist, see the home page that have search field, the recent art, customised art section, the gallery and a nav bar
+- As an artist, I can see the home page that have search field, the recent art, customised art section, the gallery and a nav bar
 - As an artist, I can create an account and be able to sign in
 - As an artist, I can see my profile and be able to add my art that I want to sell, be able to add art that can be customised, and see the sold art
 - As an artist, I can add a picture, artwork name , description, dimensions, categories and price